mongodb/redalert/DESIGN.md

 gen-aliases takes a test file as input and generates an aliases.(yml|yaml) with aliases that are generated based on which suites are commonly used together.
-This command is computationally intensive so likely will take a long time.

 ### Config File/s